If you’re wondering how to store mangoes, I have you covered!

 If you want to keep your mangoes around for up to 10 months, flash freezing is your best option.
 Here’s how:

 - Transfer the mango slices onto a baking sheet.
-Be careful not to let each slice touch each other.
+Be careful not to let each slice touch the other.
 Trust me, it’s super tough, almost impossible, to break them apart once they’re frozen.

 - Pop the sheet in the freezer, making sure it stays secure on a flat surface.